Amirboroomand/php-language-programming/README.md

 PHP while Loop
 The while loop - Loops through a block of code as long as the specified condition is true.

+The while loop - Loops through a block of code as long as the specified condition is true.